Equifax Cybersecurity 'Incident' Impacting 143 Million U.S. Consumers

 Bad news — legit or not — can come from credit reporting bureaus at any time for any one individual, but one of the big ones has dropped a wallop on, well, almost everyone.
 On Thursday, Equifax Inc. disclosed a mysterious cybersecurity “incident,” which it says may have potentially impacted up to 143 million U.S. consumers.
 The bureau reports that its investigation into the matter is now “complete,” but the finer details of what happened have yet to surface.
-CNBC reports the breezy breaking news:
+CNBC reports a few specifics in its breezy breaking news:

 Equifax said it discovered the breach on July 29.
 Leaked data includes names, birth dates, social security numbers, addresses and potentially drivers licenses.
 209,000 U.S. credit card numbers were also obtained, in addition to “certain dispute documents with personal identifying information for approximately 182,000 U.S. consumers.”